A Treatise on Differential Geometry and its role in Relativity Theory: Weak field approximation of Gravity : Linearization

-which is Poisson equation.
-But it should be noted that not every quantity which satisfies Poisson equation necessarily coincide with the Newtonian gravitational Potential.\\ So we shall compare with the geodesic equation\,:
+Note that we have neglected terms containing time derivative in the expression for $R_{00}$ from equation $(\ref{e6.24})$.
+As Poisson equation appears in various physical context so every quantity which satisfies Poisson equation is not necessarily coincide with the Newtonian gravitational potential.
+Hence to show that $h_{00}$ is actually related to gravitational potential we shall examine the particle trajectories i.e. geodesics with the above approximations.\\